top of page

 Scene-by-scene validation against design intent

-Verified automation and system behavior
+Verified automation and sensor behavior across all conditions

 A space performing as designed, not just installed